WeiChienHsu/CS261/week6/README.md

 #### To get a good distribution of indices, prime numbers make the best table size

 ***

 # Collisions

+Collisions occur when two values hash to the same index.

 ## Open Address Hashing(Probing) - Deal with collisions